You'll Know It When You Feel It

 #YoullKnowItWhenYouFeelIt

-Co-created by Brisbane based artist Raphaela Rosella, this intimate work has emerged over fifteen years alongside several women in her life.
-From six-minute phone calls to handwritten letters that circulate between Rosella, her friends, family members, and loved ones, the multi-authored exhibition You’ll Know It When You Feel It examines the value of their co-created archive as a site of resistance.
+Co-created by Brisbane based artist Raphaela Rosella with women in her life that have experienced incaseration, this intimate work has emerged over fifteen years.
+Including photographs, recordings of six-minute phone calls from prison, and handwritten letters that circulated between Rosella, friends, and family, this multi-authored exhibition examines the value of this co-created archive as a site of resistance.

 Presented as a part of Tropical Ecologies.
 This project is supported by Rachel Verghis, Firecracker, the Queensland Government through Arts Queensland, and the Australian Government through the Australia Council, its arts funding and advisory body.
 Tropical Ecologies is supported by Anonymous and James Xu.